echoqshen/Final_project/README.md

 ## Machine Learning Model
 ####
-The question we are looking to answer is: what the unemployment rate will be at the end of the end December 2022.
-Because our prediction is a type of forecasting, the machine learning model that appears to fit our needs is a neural network model.
+Our data is primarily continuous ratehr than categorical.
+Therefore, we will not be predicting a binary outcome, but rather a numerical outcome.
+The prediction we are trying to make is what the unemployment rate will be at the end of the end December 2022 or even in the next month.

-The machine learning model we will be implementing is the K-Nearest Neighbor (KNN) algorithm.
+One of the machine learning models we will be implementing is the K-Nearest Neighbor (KNN) algorithm.
 KNN can be used for either linear regression or classification.
+Four our analysis, we used additional data (

+We are also exploring the AutoRegressive Integrated Moving Average (ARIMA) machine learning model.
+This is a type of time series forecasting model.
+Forecasting is a popular ML method to use when you want to predict the future values the series is going to take.
+Depending on the frequency, a time series can be of yearly (ex: annual budget), quarterly (ex: expenses), monthly (ex: air traffic), weekly (ex: sales qty), daily (ex: weather), hourly (ex: stocks price), minutes (ex: inbound calls in a call canter) and even seconds wise (ex: web traffic).
+This fits our analysis since we are trying to determine the unemployment rate either at the end of this year in December 2022 or even at the end of next month, as the lowest frequency unit for unemployment rate data is typically released monthly.